Arcky97/Pokemon-Kyrac/README.md

 - Fixed Ralph not moving after finding the Black Belt.

 - Fixed the Battle not starting with Ralph after giving back his Black Belt.

+- Fixed NPC Bill giving you an item over and over.

+- Fixed Healing Balls not playing in the Yacht's Poké Center.

+- Fixed move route of NPC Roberto in the Yacht's Poké Center.

+- Fixed the 3rd cabin on the Yacht B1F crashing the game when entering.

+- Fixed the color for Bug-Type mentioned by Trainer Mathew.

+- Fixed the servant repeating the kitchen warning when talked to her before trying to enter the kitchen.

+- Fixed the transparancy for the Yacht in Hester City.

+- Fixed the spawn position when leaving the Poké Center in Hester City.

+- Fixed the spawn position when leaving the green (roofed) house in the North of Hester City.

+- Fixed the spawn position when leaving the green (roofed) house (the backdoor) in the North of Hester City.

+- Fixed the spawn position when leaving the green (roofed) house in the North of Hester City (Second one next to the Poké Center).

+- Fixed the spawn position when leaving the green (roofed) house (the backdoor) in the North of Hester City (Second one next to the Poké Center).

+- Fixed the spawn position when leaving the green (roofed) house in the North of Hester City (First one next to the Poké Center).

+- Fixed the spawn position when leaving the green (roofed) house (the backdoor) in the North of Hester City (First one next to the Poke Center).

+- Fixed the spawn position when leaving the green (roofed) house in the South of Hester City (South-West of the Trainer School).

+- Fixed the spawn position when leaving the green (roofed) house in the South of Hester City (South-East of the Trainer School).

+- Fixed the spawn position when leaving the Trainer School in Hester City.

+- Fixed the Map name not being Hester City when leaving the Yacht for the First time.

 ## Credits: